Arizona 1-Day Fishing License: Cost, Rules, and Where to Buy

 Frequently Asked Questions

-Do I Need a Fishing License for Catch-And-Release Only?
+Do I Need a Fishing License for Catch-and-Release Only?

 Can I Buy a 1-Day License for Someone Else as a Gift?